maneeshrj/snake-pygame-ai/README.md

 # Snake Eater
-A snake game written in Python using the Pygame library.
+A snake game written in Python using the Pygame library, with implementations for different intelligent agents to play the game.

 ## Installing